samuel032khoury/OOD_Group/HW05/README.md

 Keys of the map are names of images as Strings assigned by users.
 The values of the map are objects (lower-level model) that directly or indirectly implement the `ImageFile` interface.

-Current abstract implementation of `ImageFile`, `AImageFile`, uses a 2-D array of Color to store (RGB) image ~~(with no alpha channel)~~ with choices of alpha channel. information, regardless of their original image format.
+Current implementation of `ImageFile`, `ImageFileImpl`, uses a 2-D array of Color to store (RGBA) color information, with the option if a ImageFileImpl object should be considered has a alpha channel, regardless of their original image format.
+It will also record the possible maximum value for Color.
-`AImageFile` will also record the possible maximum value for Color. ~~There's a map in `AImageFile`,~~ ~~mapping from an `IChannelOperator` to `IChannelFunction` (see below Operation Section), which already contains several basic operations.
-Inherited concrete classes can expand the map per its demand.~~
 Currently `IImageOperation` contains all the operations that can be preformed on the `ImageFile` which the interface have a method to take in a operation and produce a new image.

 ~~As overwritten an existing image in the image library is allowed by design, all current methods for `ImageFile` are restricted not to mutate the provided  `ImageFile` itself, but only generate a new copy with modification.
 If users want to "mutate" the original image, they can simply overwrite the value of which the key they used to retrieve an image to process.~~